bhavik6582/Jotion-NextJS14/README.md

 5. Push to the branch (`git push origin improve-feature`)
 6. Create a Pull Request 🎉

-### 📩 Bug / Feature Request

-If you find a bug (failure of a module to execute its intended function), kindly open an issue [here](https://github.com/ladunjexa/nextjs14-Jotion/issues/new) by including the issue with a title and clear description.

-If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/ladunjexa/nextjs14-Jotion/issues/new).
-Please include sample queries and their corresponding results.

 ## 💎 Acknowledgements

 I'd like to express my gratitude to the following people who helped me with this